Increase Waste Diversion

 Measurement: Per cent of waste diverted

-- Invested in various strategies and purchased a property to build a new anaerobic digestion facility to allow for expansion of the organics program to include pet waste and diapers and turn organics waste into natural gas and fertilizer products.
-This supports our long-term waste diversion target of 75% by 2034.
+- Invested in the long-term waste diversion target of 75% by 2034 by purchasing a property to build a new anaerobic digestion facility to provide processing capacity for Peel’s green bin organics, to allow for expansion of the organics program to include pet waste and diapers and to convert food and organic waste into natural gas and fertilizer products.

 - Worked closely with the Association of Municipalities of Ontario and other stakeholders to help the province develop and implement waste policies to improve food and organic waste diversion and to move full producer responsibility programs forward.